konsumer/blink-data/README.md

 Interact with blink camera servers in javascript

 This will allow you to interact with [blink cameras](https://blinkforhome.com/).
-You can use it in node, or a browser (with CORS security disabled.)
+You can use it in node, electron, or a browser (with CORS security disabled.)

 ## install